smartinternz02/SPSGP-524307-Predictive-Modeling-for-H1b-Visa-Approval-Using-IBM-Watson/README.md

 "DENIED" labelled cases, the second version of the development and test sets were balanced.
 9. CONCLUSION
-The selection for H visas has increased every year over the past ten years, so the goal of this challenge is to develop a tool that will inspire every person going through the H1B visa application process and accurately forecast whether or not their application will be accepted.
+The selection for H1b visas has increased every year over the past ten years, so the goal of this challenge is to develop a tool that will inspire every person going through the H1B visa application process and accurately forecast whether or not their application will be accepted.
 Additional details about